PhD, University of California, San Diego (2010)

 Teaching and Research Interests

-My research engages problems of democratic theory, especially extremist politics, modes of insurgency, theories of resistance (including suicide protest), political theology, and political affect and emotion.
-Much of my work develops critical genealogies of political concepts in the history of modern social and political thought, including such diverse topics as revolution, suicide, enthusiasm, temporality, the general strike, and extremist rhetoric.
-In 2010, I was awarded the American Political Science Association’s Foundations of Political Theory section ‘Best Paper’ award for my co-authored research on Carl Schmitt’s reading of Shakespeare’s Hamlet.
-Since 2009, I have been a recurring research fellow at the Institut für Sozialforschung in Frankfurt, Germany, conducting a research project on dimensions of political fanaticism.
-I am currently completing a book manuscript on the genealogy of political enthusiasm.
+Currently my research engages conditions of contemporary democracy, including extremism, insurgencies, acts of resistance (such as suicide protest), and political affect.
+Much of my work develops critical genealogies of political concepts in the history of modern social and political thought, including such diverse topics as enthusiasm, revolution, suicide, general strikes, and extremist rhetoric.
+Since 2008, I have been a recurring research fellow at the Institut für Sozialforschung in Frankfurt, Germany, conducting a research project on dimensions of political fanaticism.
+Following from this research, my book manuscript – The Contest for Political Enthusiasm – explores the affective complexities at root in efforts to motivate political commitments.
+My current research project investigates anarchist political practices in relation to aporia in the law.